Classic vs Conversational Forms – Uplup Form Guide

 When to Use Conversational Mode

-Conversational mode is ideal for:
+Conversational mode is a good fit for:

 Surveys and Feedback